 - 1.5 teaspoons vanilla extract

-Preheat oven to 350F.
-Use the wrapper of the butter to grease a 9-inch round pie dish set aside.
+- Preheat oven to 350F.
+Use a butter wrapper to grease the inside of a 9-inch round pie dish.
+Set aside

-In a large bowl, add flour, ¾ cup of sugar, cinnamon, salt, and whisk to combine; set aside.
-In a medium bowl add the melted butter (I heated my butter in the microwave for about 45 seconds.)
-Wait for it to cool off before adding the eggs to avoid cooking them.
-Add the eggs, vanilla extract, and combine with a fork.
+- In a large bowl, add flour, sugars, cinnamon, nutmeg, and salt, and whisk to combine.
+In a medium bowl add the melted butter (melt in the microwave about 30 seconds).
+Wait for the butter to cool before mixing in the eggs to avoid cooking them.
+Add the eggs, vanilla extract, and whisk with a fork.

-Pour batter into a glass pie dish.
-Sprinkle 1/4 cup fresh blueberries over the top.
+- Pour batter into the greased pie dish.
 Sprinkle 1 tablespoon sugar over the top.
 Bake for about 50 to 60 minutes, or until edges are slightly brown and a toothpick inserted in the center comes out clean or with a few moist crumbs but no batter.

-Allow pie to cool before slicing and serving.
+- Allow pie to cool before slicing and serving.
 Serve with whipped cream or vanilla ice cream.
-Pie will keep for up to 5 days.

-- Gluten free all purpose flour can be substituted in this recipe, however you may need to increase the baking time.
+- Gluten free all purpose flour can be substituted in this recipe, however, I find this sometimes increases the baking time needed.

 - You can also use fresh blueberries - I have used 2 cups fresh and ¼ cup frozen.
 You can also mix regular blueberries and wild blueberries for a more tart flavor.